Dr Dr Faye Stanley

 Part of a project ‘We are Walsall’ – this aims to understand those who work, live and visit Walsall and to create a shared narrative of the Walsall we all want to see by 2040

-Strategy Group for Walsall Learning Alliance - Improving the education and wellbeing of children, young people, and families across Walsall through collective accountability.
+Strategy Member of Walsall Learning Alliance - Improving the education and wellbeing of children, young people, and families across Walsall through collective accountability.

 PhD funded by University of Wolverhampton and Centre for Research in Early Childhood Education (CREC) 2020 – ‘An Exploration of English and Swedish Pre-School Teachers’ Perspectives on Their Roles and Values’